TLeonardUK/jiteval/README.md

 - MIT Licensed.

 # What type of expressions are supported?
 The library supports all standard C operators, along with function calls and variables.
-It uses strongly-typed, cast-sensitive semantics (again like C).
+It uses strongly-typed, case-sensitive semantics (again like C).

 Support data types are: int, float, string, bool.